Web Hosting Performance Test: 120 Days of Real Data

 - Error type: Complete outage, no response

-- My response: Contacted chat support at 3:52 AM
+- Response: Contacted chat support at 3:52 AM

 - Support response: Confirmed server issue affecting multiple customers